 Approximately half of the 500 people in the Kraus survey have reported a dagger equivalent to five to ten percent of the paid total.
 Another quarter of respondents give a tipping rate of about 15 percent.
 Three percent of people paying for a meal will tip one-fifth to thank the chief, chef and business owner for this session.
-But if the soup is cold, the meat is not cooked, the staff is rubbish and the tables are filthy, people are going to wait for the very last crown.
-A tip is for good service only, and is not automatic.
+But if the soup is cold, the meat is not cooked, the staff is rubbish, and the tables are filthy, people will wait for the very last crown.
+A tip is for good service only and is not automatic.

 For example, Americans pay a tip between 15 and 20 percent.
 In some countries, such as Italy, France, and Britain, it can automatically be included in the dinner receipt.
-Usually this is a surcharge of ten percent.
+Usually, this is a surcharge of ten percent.
 In the Nordic countries, however, this power is not used.
 “The biggest surprise for me was that many people said in the questionnaire that if they did not leave a tip for the staff, they would feel bad.
-Another shock was that the taste, the quality of the food, is only the third item we evaluate when we give a tip.
-First of all we want a nice waiter and a nice environment.
+Another shock was that the taste and quality of the food are only the third items we evaluate when we give a tip.
+First of all, we want a nice waiter and a nice environment.
 And to have significant hygiene,” Kraus said.
 She produced a list of 25 criteria according to which people decided whether or not to give tips.
 Cleanliness was in sixth place, which is quite high, i.e. only two bars for processing the food.

 “I think we have lost the reputation of sailors in the world who are going to eat but are looking for cheap meals and tips.
 Ten percent more is also available in Austria, where quality restaurant services are a very common thing,” said Tomáš Hájek.